The Fire Raisers (play): Production history

 The Fire Raisers, translated by Michael Bullock, was produced in London on December 21, 1961, at the Royal Court Theatre with Alfred Marks as Biedermann.
 The same translation was also presented at Bristol Old Vic in 1962, with Paul Eddington in the role of Biedermann.
+The first British performance of the full play took place at the Citizens' Theatre, Glasgow in May 1962 with Jack Radcliffe in the role of Biedermann and Helen Norman as Babette.

 Jules Irving and Herbert Blau directed a San Francisco Actor's Workshop production of The Firebugs on February 28, 1964.
 Bullock's translation was also staged by the Edinburgh Gateway Company in the autumn of 1964.
 Also in 1964, the play was put on at Lawrence College (now Lawrence University).
-Mordecai Gorelik, research professor of theater at Southern Illinois University, wrote the authorized English translation and directed it to positive reviews in 1964 while a visiting professor at California State University, Los Angeles, and again June 1–5, 1965 at SIU.
-The inmates of San Quentin Prison staged The Firebugs in June, 1965.
+Mordecai Gorelik, research professor of theater at Southern Illinois University (SIU), wrote the authorized English translation and directed it to positive reviews in 1964 while a visiting professor at California State University, Los Angeles, and again June 1–5, 1965, at SIU.
+The inmates of San Quentin Prison staged The Firebugs in June 1965.
 The first United States performance that included the epilogue was directed by Edwin Duerr on May 16, 1968, at California State College, Fullerton.

 During his brief tenure as Director of the Liverpool Playhouse, Bernard Hepton put on the play, which featured in his effort to move the theatre’s repertoire beyond its normal fare.

 A new translation of the play by Alistair Beaton entitled The Arsonists, featuring Benedict Cumberbatch, was produced at London's Royal Court Theatre in November 2007, under the direction of Ramin Gray.
 It was also performed in 1968 at the Bristol Old Vic with Tim Pigott-Smith as one of the Fireraisers.

 The play has been adapted into the opera Biedermann und die Brandstifter by Šimon Voseček (premiered in 2013 at the Neue Oper Wien in Vienna).
 The English version Biedermann and the Arsonists, translated by David Pountney, was performed at the Independent Opera at Sadler's Wells in November 2015. (director: Max Hoehn, conductor: Tim Redmond).

-In September, 2017, Washington's Woolly Mammoth Theatre Company produced an updated staging of the play, almost immediately after the election of Donald Trump.
+In September 2017, Washington's Woolly Mammoth Theatre Company produced an updated staging of the play, almost immediately after the election of Donald Trump.
 The script was from the translation by Alistair Beaton and directed by Michael Garcés.
 The theater cast their artistic director Howard Shalwitzof as the lead actor.